mksunny1/eventiveness/readme.md

 7. **Generational**

-Generation is a tiny new addition to the library stack which is intended to provide useful generator functionality to, simplify javascript code, reduce memory footprint and improve performance.
+Generation is a tiny new addition to the library stack which is intended to provide useful generator functionality to, simplify JavaScript code, reduce memory footprint and improve performance.
 The first export is the elusive `range` generator for JavaScript.
 You are welcome.

 ## Installation